Ensembles

 Adult group classes are semester based and will be held eight times for 60 minutes each per fall and spring semester, and six times in summer.
 Actual meeting dates to be arranged with Ms. Lundgren.
 Please contact klundgren@colburnschool.edu for approval to enroll.

-Led by Dr. Can Canbolat, the Colburn Fiddles on Fire! will rehearse and perform a wide range of exciting repertoire, both traditional and non-traditional.
-Students will have a fun and challenging musical experience, developing ensemble skills and enriching our community with inspiring and powerful musical performances.
+We’re excited to announce a new ensemble opportunity for young, advanced violinists!
+Led by Aimée Kreston, the Colburn Fiddles on Fire! will rehearse and perform a wide range of exciting repertoire, both traditional and non-traditional.
+Students will have a fun and challenging musical experience, develop ensemble skills, hone advanced techniques, and give powerful musical performances.

 For intermediate and advanced students.
-Please contact dyoung@colburnschool.edu for spring schedule and approval to enroll.
+Please contact the instructor, Ryan Baird, at rbaird@colburnschool.edu for spring schedule and approval to enroll.

 For students Grade 6-8 with at least one year of private instruction or comparable experience.
 This class is an opportunity for percussion students to enhance and expand upon their existing percussion studies in a fun and collaborative environment.
 Activities will include percussion chamber music, solo performing, accessory instrument techniques and an introduction to peak performance methods.
 Each semester will culminate in a concert of chamber and solo works.